Reading Time: 4 minutes

 Who Uses Recurring Billing?

 You can sign up for it to pay for your utilities on time, every time.
 You can only enjoy Netflix if you have a monthly, recurring subscription.
-Even apartment communities offer recurring billing.
+Even apartment communities offer recurring billing for rent.

 Everyone loves to set it and forget it.
 It is one of the perks of living in the modern era.

-While recurring billing doesn’t work for everything, if you get creative, most businesses can use recurring billing for one service or another.
+While recurring billing doesn’t work for everything, if you get creative, most businesses can use recurring billing for one service or another and leverage the benefits of recurring payments to their advantage.

 Print Services: HP Instant Ink is a service offered by the printing giant that lets customers get a specified number of prints each month.